usnistgov/FederalProfile-8259A/_8259-Catalog/logical.md

 ## Interface Control

 Ability to establish controls for the connections made to the IoT device.
 Capabilities that may be necessary:
-- Ability to establish requirements for remote access to the IoT device and/or IoT device interface including
+- Ability to establish requirements for remote access to the IoT device and/or IoT device interface including:
   - Usage restrictions
   - Configuration requirements
   - Connection requirements